-A second step in synchronizing recordings from MARUs relied on the use of synchronization sounds played into the water from known locations near the array at intervals of 1 to 8 days (mean = 5) during the deployment period.
-Because the times of the sync sound playbacks, the speed of sound, and the distances between the playback speaker and all of the MARUs are known, the expected arrival-times for the sync sound could be calculated for each MARU.
-After the MARUS were recovered and their data streams were temperature compensated, the observed arrival times of the sync sounds were compared to those expected.
+The second step in synchronising recordings from MARUs relied on the use of synchronisation sounds played into the water from known locations near the array at All times are given in Alaska Daylight Time.

+intervals of 1 to 8 days (mean = 5) during the deployment period.
+Because the times of the sync sound playbacks, the speed of sound (1,439m/s), and the distances between the playback speaker and all of the MARUs are known, the expected arrival-times for the sync sound could be calculated for each MARU.
+After the MARUs were recovered and their data streams were temperature compensated, the observed arrival times of the sync sounds were compared to their expected arrival-times.
 The number of audio samples between successive recorded sync sounds was adjusted by uniformly inserting or removing samples from the sound stream as necessary to bring the recorded sync sounds to the expected times.

-Once all of the individual extracted audio data streams were time-compensated in these two ways, they were merged into synchronized, multi-channel audio files for subsequent analysis2.
+Once all of the individual extracted audio data streams were time-compensated in these two ways, they were merged into synchronised, multi-channel audio files for subsequent analysis.